An evolutionary model that satisfies detailed balance: Conclusions

 \section{Conclusions}

 We have constructed MCMC algorithms that are similar to existing genetic algorithms.
 The `breeding' consists of sampling from exchangeable distributions based on the Dirichlet distribution, and the `selection' is essentially Metropolis-Hastings.
 The sequence of populations forms a reversible Markov chain that satisfies detailed balance conditions.
 We have exhibited two possible sampling distributions: more elaborate exchangeable sampling distributions are possible.
 The entire MCMC procedure is a population generalisation of Metropolis-Hastings.
-As far as we are aware, this is the first plausible and general model of sexual reproduction that exactly satisfies detailed balance, and for which the stationary distribution can be written in closed form for arbitrary fitness functions.
+As far as we are aware, this is the first

+{implementable computational model} of sexual reproduction that exactly satisfies detailed balance, and for which the stationary distribution can be written in closed form for arbitrary fitness functions.

 We also explored some properties of the stationary distribution, and showed that for any fitness function there are three non-trivial limiting distributions for large population sizes, with two phase transitions.
 This is a first step towards a more general understanding of the interaction of the population size, fitness scaling, and mutation rate in genetic algorithms and evolutionary models.